carbon-data-specification/Power-Systems-Data/website/use-cases/index.markdown

 ### Needs

-To make trustworthy claims on the impact of decarbonization projects, access to accurate and detailed grid data is required to calculate the carbon impacts based on changes in energy consumption.
+To make trustworthy claims on the impact of decarbonization projects, access to accurate and detailed grid data is required to calculate the carbon impacts based on changes in electricity consumption.

 ### Example users